What Does It Cost to Refurbish Private Jet Seats?

 Options and Prices for Refurbishing Aircraft Seats

-With this option, the upholstery is replaced.
+With this option, only the aircraft seat upholstery is replaced.
 It is very rare, however, that only the upholstery requires replacing.
-In most cases, the interior foam is replaced as well because the foam deteriorates over time.
+Generally, when the times comes to replace the exterior aircraft seat material, the interior foam has deteriorated and needs replacing.
 In fact, some aircraft interior shops won’t reupholster seats without replacing the old foam.
 Too often, adding new upholstery to old foam is like throwing a blanket over an old couch – it’s still an old couch and it won’t look good for long.

 Replacing only the seat covering should only be considered if the foam has recently been replaced (5 years or less) and is still in good condition.
-This may happen when seats have been recently refurbished, but the owner wants different upholstery.
+This may happen when seats have been recently refurbished, but the owner wants a new exterior material.

-Upholstery options for seat coverings commonly include a variety of fabrics and leathers (plus two-tone leather).
+Options for seat coverings commonly include a variety of aircraft seat fabrics and leathers (plus two-tone leather).
 Different materials can be used for the inset and armrests to create a unique appearance (just keep in mind that different kinds of material on the same seat will drive up the cost).

 Logos can be also embroidered or embossed onto the seat, depending on the durability of the upholstery used.

 In addition to appearance, you want comfort when you travel.
 One way to ensure this is by having your seat foam inspected and replaced when necessary.
-Foam deteriorates over time.
-New foam provides comfort and support while flying, and new upholstery stays smooth over the new foam.
+Foam deteriorates over time, leading to stiff, flat seats for your passengers.
+New foam provides comfort and support while flying and helps ensure that new upholstery lays smoothly over the foam.

 Many different foams are used to meet certain requirements, such as flammability.
 In addition to meeting requirements, you may be able to choose the density for some of the foam.